iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Properties of Functions/Weaker Characterizations of Strong Convexity.md

 **Proof**

-See [Weaker than strong convexity](../Weaker%20than%20strong%20convexity.md) for the proof.
+See [Weaker Bregman Divergence](../Weaker%20Bregman%20Divergence.md) for the proof.

 $\blacksquare$